 If your child is in a crib (which we strongly recommend), then you can frequently check in while repeating a mantra such as “good night, I love you, it is time to sleep.”
 Don’t engage or start a conversation.
 Repeat the phrase when you go in or in response to requests.
 For example, if your child asks for a banana, don't say "no, you already had dinner," instead, say "good night, I love you, it's time to sleep."
 Do the same thing in the middle of the night if your child wakes and makes requests.

 If you opt to be in the room as your child falls asleep, then you will need to transition into leaving the room at some point -- that can be after a few nights of sitting with your child or it can be after a few weeks.
 Your timeline to transition out of the room really depends on whether the way you are managing your child's sleep is sustainable for you.

 As always, safety is the most important factor in your nighttime parenting.
-Keep stuffed animals, pilows and blankets to a minimum in your child's crib (ask your pediatrician what is appropriate for your situation).
+Keep stuffed animals, pillows and blankets to a minimum in your child's crib (ask your pediatrician what is appropriate for your situation).
 If your child is climbing out of the crib, then that can add another complicated wrinkle.
 For more information on toddlers and crib climbing, read our article on how to keep your climbing toddler in the crib.

 If your child is anxious….